The Scholar in Residence Program

 Participating institutions will enjoy a unique opportunity to establish lasting relationships with faculty members at universities in the scholars’ home countries and to build upon current efforts to internationalize their campuses and surrounding communities.

 Approved host institutions may include research universities, liberal arts colleges and comprehensive universities and will demonstrate particular strengths in one of the five areas of focus: science & technology, environmental science, engineering, TEFL/linguistics, and agricultural science.
 Each Institution will be permitted to host only one cohort.

 The Occasional Lecturer Program arranges for Fulbright Visiting Scholars already in the U.S. for a period of more than three months to travel to campuses and local communities for short-term guest lectures.

 The program enables Visiting Scholars to:

-Institutions wishing to host a Fulbright Scholar can begin by contacting a visiting scholar in their area of interest listed in the Directory of Fulbright Visiting Scholars.
+Institutions wishing to host a Fulbright Scholar can begin by contacting a visiting scholar in their area of interest listed in the Fulbright Visiting (non US) Scholar List.
 The Institution should develop a comprehensive plan of activities and arrangements to share with the scholar well in advance of the proposed visit.
-Host institutions are asked to provide Occasional Lecturers with local transportation, accommodations and meals.
+Host institutions are asked to provide Visiting Scholars with local transportation, accommodations and meals.

 It is important to inform the scholar, prior to arrival, about the support the host institution or organization will provide.
 Institutions should also provide the scholar with a formal letter of invitation as early as possible.
 The scholar will need this letter to formally request travel funds from CIES.
 (Occasional Lecturer Awards are provided directly to the participating scholar.
 To apply for an award, the Visiting Scholar must submit to CIES a formal letter of invitation from the host institution or organization, along with dates of travel, at least one month before the visit is to take place.)